MassimilianoBiancucci/OOP-project/README.md

         ```
         This first example show how to combine multiple filters for the like count, the creation date and the text content with the or logic operator.
 Note that the conditional operators (es. $gt) and match operators (es. $in) are palced every time inside a field and not outside or inside another operaotr, otherwise the request will fail.

-        Another important error to avoid is to place a logic operator inside a filter, this way will bring to the request fail to.
+        Another important error to avoid is to place a logic operator inside a filter, this way will bring to the request fail too.
 Logic operators must be placed outside a filter, there isn't limit to the number of nested logic operators but the filter elements must be the last elements of the tree, for each branch.
 Below the error just explained:

         ```json
         {
             "filters":{
-                "$or":[
-                    {"like_count":
-                    {
+                "like_count": {
-                        "$and": [{"$gt": 1000}, {"$lt": 2000}]} <-- ERROR
+                    "$and": [{"$gt": 1000}, {"$lt": 2000}] <-- ERROR
                 }
-                ]
             }
         }
         ```